Sweet Pain: Learning to Love Acupressure Mats

 Using the mat is going to involve little prickers going into your skin.

 Look at the picture above.
-No, they won’t draw blood, nothing at all like that, but it’ll be a sensation you’re not used to.
+Admittedly, they won’t draw blood, nothing at all like that, but it’ll be a sensation you’re not used to.
 The thought of it isn’t going to appeal to many people.

 The benefit?